 Maryam T. Brotine is Associate General Counsel and Director of Diversity, Equity & Inclusion at the Illinois Association of School Boards in Lombard.
 Brotine is a Member of the Illinois Attorney General’s Advisory Committee on Special Education and has served on the Illinois State Board of Education’s Ensuring Success in School Task Force and Whole Child Task Force.
 She received her B.S. from the University of Illinois and her J.D. from DePaul University College of Law, where she was an International Human Rights Sullivan Fellow and a member of the Moot Court Trial Team, National Lawyers Guild, and the Chiapas Practicum.
 She has also completed Northwestern University Kellogg School of Management’s Beyond Diversity Certificate Program and Cornell University’s eCornell Diversity and Inclusion Certificate Program.

-Stewart H. Diamond is a Partner at Ancel Glink, P.C., in Chicago, where he concentrates his practice in representation of local governmental bodies.
-He represents municipalities in all aspects of growth from 4,000 to 100,000 and has advised numerous communities on their transition to home rule.
-Diamond also represents a number of water agencies during their multimillion-dollar construction phase and during mature operations.
+Stewart H. Diamond is a Partner at Ancel Glink, P.C., in Chicago, where he concentrates his practice in representation of local government bodies.
+Mr. Diamond is the originating General Editor of the IICLE® handbooks MUNICIPAL LAW AND PRACTICE IN ILLINOIS and ILLINOIS SCHOOL LAW and has participated in numerous seminars on these subjects.
+He is one of the authors of the ILLINOIS MUNICIPAL HANDBOOK.
+He is also one of the authors of THE HANDBOOK ON ILLINOIS PARK DISTRICT LAW, published by the Illinois Association of Park Districts, and a handbook on township law.
+He has written many articles on local government law.
 He drafted one of the first contract and bylaws agreements for a comprehensive intergovernmental self-insurance pool in the United States and currently represents a large number of intergovernmental self-insurance pools.
-Diamond is the originating General Editor of the IICLE® municipal law and school law handbooks and has participated in numerous seminars on these subjects.
-He is the Editor of the ILLINOIS MUNICIPAL HANDBOOK, published by the Illinois Municipal League.
-He is also one of the authors of the ILLINOIS PARK DISTRICT LAW HANDBOOK, now in its 8th edition, published by the Illinois Association of Park Districts, and a handbook on township law.
-Diamond has written many articles on local government law.
-He has taught municipal law at Northwestern University Pritzker School of Law and The John Marshall Law School and is Past Chair of the Illinois State Bar Association Local Government Law Section Council.
-In over 40 years of law practice, he has represented as regular or special counsel many governmental bodies in the Chicago metropolitan area and in other parts of the state.
-He was educated at the University of Chicago, where he received both his A.B. and his J.D., and University College, Oxford, England.
+He has taught municipal law at Northwestern Pritzker School of Law and is a Past Chair of the Illinois State Bar Association’s Local Government Law Section Council.
+He is the author of DIAMOND’S RULES OF ORDER,a set of parliamentary rules for government bodies and private organizations.
+In over 50 years of law practice, he has represented, as regular or special counsel, many government bodies in the Chicago metropolitan area and in other parts of the state.
+Mr. Diamond was educated at the University of Chicago, where he received both his AB and his JD, and University College, Oxford, England.

 Frank B. Garrett III is a Partner with Robbins, Schwartz, Nicholas, Lifton & Taylor, Ltd., in Chicago, where he concentrates in education law, employment law, and litigation.
 Mr. Garrett has been named an Illinois Leading Lawyer in Employment Law and is a member of the Illinois Council of School Attorney, the American Bar Association, and its Labor and Employment Section.
 Mr. Garrett received his B.A. from Oberlin College and his J.D. from DePaul University College of Law.